Allergy Shots in Columbus, OH: What to Know

 - Cancel anytime

 Columbus allergy shot costs track about 8% below the national average, with Year 1 totals ranging from $1,840 to $3,500 cash.
 Private practices offer competitive pricing compared to hospital-based clinics.
-Curex offers an at-home alternative at $59 per month.
+Curex offers at-home SCIT allergy shots at $129/month as a convenient alternative.

 Ready to skip the surprise bills?